by Texas Homesteader ~

 Lazy-Cook’s Vegetable Chopping Tip

-I’m not gonna lie, I took the cheater’s shortcut in chopping all those veggies.
-Because, well, I’m too lazy to stand there & chop it all with a knife.
+I’m not gonna lie, I took a huge shortcut in chopping all those veggies.
+Because, well, I’m too busy to stand there & chop it all with a knife.

 I roughly chopped the veggies & tossed them all in my *Pico de Gallo Chopper.